 James Holt, a solo artist from Bolton and is receiving attention and praise from music industry giants,

-Napua Davoy, a most extraordinary musician and song stylist, with the Liverpool Media Academy (LMA) Choir.
+Napua Davoy, a most extraordinary musician and song stylist, with the Liverpool Media Academy (LMA) performers.

 It will also celebrate this year's ICCC Award winners for the Caring Citizen of the Humanities, recognising the contributions they have done and continue to make.
 Concert Master of Ceremonies is Ade Adepitan MBE.